NFL says it will oversee investigation of Commanders' Snyder

 The Commanders announced Wednesday morning that the team had hired an outside investigator to look into former team employee Tiffani Johnston’s claims that Snyder groped her thigh at a team dinner more than a decade ago and and pushed her toward his limousine with his hand on her lower back.

-Hours later, NFL spokesman Brian McCarthy said the league, not the team, would oversee the probe, and Commissioner Roger Goodell reiterated that point during his news conference at the Super Bowl.
+Hours later, NFL spokesman Brian McCarthy said the team would not control the probe.

-“I do not see any way that a team can do its own investigation of itself,” Goodell said.
-“That’s something that we would do.
-We would do it with an outside expert that would help us come to a conclusion of what the facts are.”
+“Last week, the league stated that we will review and consider Ms. Johnston’s allegations as we would any others regarding workplace conduct at the Washington Commanders.
+The league, not the team, will conduct an independent investigation and will be retaining an investigator to determine the facts shortly,” McCarthy said.

 The developments follow a familiar pattern.
 When former employees of Washington’s NFL team first complained in 2020 about rampant sexual harassment by team executives, the team hired attorney Beth Wilkinson’s firm to investigate.
-The league took over that probe and Wilkinson reported her findings to Goodell.
+The league took over that probe and Wilkinson reported her findings to NFL Commissioner Roger Goodell.

 The NFL fined Snyder $10 million and he temporarily ceded day-to-day operations of the franchise to his wife, Tanya.
-Wilkinson’s findings have not been released publicly, and leaders of the House Committee on Oversight and Reform have pressed the league to turn over details of that probe.

-“Mr. Snyder and the NFL must stop hiding the findings from the Wilkinson investigation, comply with the Oversight Committee’s requests, and commit that new allegations will not be swept under the rug,” the committee chairwoman, Rep. Carolyn Maloney, D-N.Y., said in a statement.
+Wilkinson’s report has not been released publicly.

 Although many former team employees accused Snyder of presiding over a culture that was toxic to women, he had not been personally accused of sexual harassment until last week, when Johnston detailed her allegations against him to Congress.
 Johnston had declined to participate in Wilkinson’s investigation.